nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

 its internal logic, but its internal logic's processing depends on a certificate which might implicate the internal logic of another contract only through its relevant relationship certificate.
-With such an explicit constraint for cybernetic system are we able to realize [common consensus protocols](https://gist.githubusercontent.com/nerdfiles/20f58d0b9f12952de85cff10ef96599d/raw/b9e4c4277f2df1d56468d23ca5c0fb0b009241bf/common-consensus-protocols.md) as the assessment of platitudes of distributed consensus.
+With such an explicit constraint for cybernetic system are we able to realize [common consensus protocols][ccp] as the assessment of platitudes of distributed consensus.

 The system is "cybernetic" insofar as its integration of homomorphic